Fabulang/stories/en/a1-problem-school.md

 There is no light at all.
 She can't see anything.
 She touches the walls with her hands.
 The stone is cold.

-She walks forwards.
+She walks forward.
 Her footsteps are loud.
 They are the only sound.
 She holds her bag close to her chest.

 On the other side of the main hall, there is a long, narrow corridor.
 There are many doors on her left and right.
 She counts the doors.
 One, two, three.
 She stops.
 She holds her breath.